5rcher/pterodactyl-mcc/README.md

 # Running MCC in Pterodactyl

 Runs a Console Client implementation of Minecraft in Pterodactyl.
+Credits to Razboy20 for making the base project, I am just forking it and listing some issues that I've had whilst using their egg!

 To fix issue with the client spamming invalid characters in the chat, follow these steps: